Timothy Tyson: Teaching

 Tyson began his teaching career at Duke University in 1994 while finishing his doctorate.
 During that time, he was named Research Fellow at Duke's Center for Ethical Studies for his work, "Dynamite: A Story from the Second Reconstruction in South Carolina," which was later published in the collection Jumpin' Jim Crow: The New Southern Political History, published by Princeton University Press in 2000.
 He became assistant professor of Afro-American Studies at the University of Wisconsin–Madison in 1994.
 In 2004–05, Tyson was the John Hope Franklin Senior Fellow at the National Humanities Center.
 In 2006, he was awarded the Grawemeyer Award in Religion by the Louisville Presbyterian Theological Seminary.

 Tyson currently serves as Senior Research Scholar at Duke University's Center for Documentary Studies, with secondary appointments at the Duke Divinity School and the Department of History.
 At the Divinity School, Tyson teaches about race, religion and civil rights in the South.
 He also has a position in the Department of American Studies at the University of North Carolina at Chapel Hill.

 In 2007, Tyson taught an experimental course entitled "The South in Black and White," which met at the Hayti Heritage Center in downtown Durham, for students at Duke, North Carolina Central University, and the University of North Carolina at Chapel Hill.
 In the fall of 2008, Tyson and Mary D. Williams, a leading gospel singer, led a community-based course in Wilmington, called "Wilmington in Black and White."
 Meeting at the historic Williston School, participants explored the ways that Southern history and culture can illuminate efforts at racial reconciliation and healing in one community.

 Tyson serves on the executive board of the North Carolina NAACP and the UNC Center for Civil Rights.

 Books

 Democracy Betrayed: The Wilmington Race Riot of 1898 and Its Legacy

 Tyson's first book, Democracy Betrayed: The Wilmington Race Riot of 1898 and Its Legacy (1998), was co-edited with David S. Cecelski.
-Its publication marked the centennial of the Wilmington insurrection of 1898.
+Its publication marked the centennial of the 1898 Wilmington massacre.
 It won the Outstanding Book Award from the Gustavus Myers Center for the Study of Bigotry and Human Rights in North America.

 In 2006, Tyson wrote a 16-page article on the events in Wilmington for the Charlotte Observer and the Raleigh News and Observer.
-Soon afterward, the North Carolina General Assembly passed legislation to require the teaching in public schools of the white supremacy campaigns and the Wilmington Race Riot of 1898.
+Soon afterward, the North Carolina General Assembly passed legislation to require the teaching in public schools of the white supremacy campaigns and the Wilmington massacre of 1898.
 "Ghosts of 1898" won an Excellence Award from the National Association of Black Journalists.